 Perhaps that’s appropriate for a wine that is both rich and complex.
 The skin of the grapes are thin and don’t offer the protection of thicker skinned grapes, and can be finicky during the aging process, frequently being uneven and unpredictable.
 The tight clusters require careful management lest rot set in, and this often involves careful management of the canopy.

 For those who are willing to brave it and cultivate the skill, the wine that is produced is beyond measure.
-Pinot Noir Day celebrates all that is required to produce this wine and the delicious bounty that unfolds.
+National Pinot Noir Day celebrates all that is required to produce this wine and the delicious bounty that unfolds.

-How to Celebrate Pinot Noir Day
+How to celebrate National Pinot Noir Day

 Head down to your local store and procure yourself a bottle of this delicious wine.
 Pinot Noir comes in many varieties that each carries the personality and taste of the regions they come from.
 Get together with your friends and each brings a bottle of your favorite Pinot Noir and then collect other bottles of vintages of Pinot Noir with which you are less familiar.
-Pinot Noir Day is a great opportunity to broaden your palette and indulge in your favorite variety of this dark wine.
+National Pinot Noir Day is a great opportunity to broaden your palette and indulge in your favorite variety of this dark wine.
 Enjoy it and share generously!